Critical Mass of Love

 Instead, love is a neurobiological personal and community skill that can be learnt and practiced.

-Neuroplasticity, our ability to learn, adapt, and evolve over our lifetime ensures we become what we practice, by developing the associated neural areas of the brain.
-The more we use our neural love networks, the more they grow, and the more rewarding it feels.
+Because neuroplasticity – our ability to learn, adapt, and evolve over our lifetime – ensures we become what we practice by developing the associated neural areas of the brain.
+Therefore, the more we use our neural love networks, the more they grow, and the more rewarding it feels.

 Touch quiets the mind, allowing us to come to our senses – literally – while opening our heart.

 Touch can be a particularly exhilarating meditation of love and artful movement.
 It releases natural, beneficial, feel good hormones into our bloodstream, offering us a multitude of physical and emotional health benefits.
-And in the case of massage, a form of functional medicine, it can also be good exercise.
+That is why in therapeutic massage, a form of functional medicine, practitioners may often experience euphoria in a session.

 Finally, sharing affectionate touch is an intuitive practice in self-awareness and respecting human boundaries, both ours and other people’s – skills much appreciated in our modern world.